oh-jon-paul/awesome-i18n/README.md

 > A curated list of i18n tools, i18n libraries, localization software, localization programs and translation management systems.

-If you want to add something just modify [README.md](README.md) file and wait for a merge ☺️ Enjoy!
+If you want to add something just modify [README.md](README.md) file ☺️ Enjoy!

 ### Remember to give this repo a star! 🌟